 Approved funded programmes at universities are all undergraduate whole qualifications i.e. degree, diploma or higher certificate programme, offered by a public university.
 Additional courses that are not core requirements of a whole qualification are not funded.
 Occasional programmes are not funded.

-5. Will a previous NSFAS beneficiary and graduate be accommodated for free funding in 2018/2019?
+5. Will a previous NSFAS beneficiary and graduate be accommodated for free funding this year?

 NSFAS free funding will only apply to students doing their first undergraduate qualifications.